 The purpose of this survey is to determine whether a cross-connection may exist at your home or business.
 A cross connection is an unprotected or improper connection to a public water distribution system that may cause contamination or pollution to enter the system.
 We are responsible for enforcing cross-connection control regulations and insuring that no contaminants can, under any flow conditions, enter the distribution system.
 If you have any of the devices listed below please contact us so that we can discuss the issue, and if needed, survey your connection and assist you in isolating it if that is necessary.

-- Boiler/Radiant heater (water heaters not included) Underground - lawn sprinkler system - Pool or hot tub (whirlpool tubs not included) - Additional source(s) of water on the property - Decorative pond - Watering trough excess use of lawn and garden fertilizers and pesticides - they contain hazardous chemicals that can reach your drinking water source.
+- Underground lawn sprinkler system - Pool or hot tub (whirlpool tubs not included) - Additional source(s) of water on the property - Watering trough

 Source Water Protection Tips